shangguanwang/100-days-of-code/round2-log.md

 - Update personal portfolio website to include the latest resume and added one new project
 - Reviewed 3 easy Grind75 questions and did 1 new medium question

+### Day 43: Aug 19, 2023
+**Today's Progress**:
+- Finished the HTML part of "AddItem.jsx" for the shopping list project, need to work on submitting the form to Firebase
+- Reviewed 2 easy Grind75 questions and did a medium question
+- Applied for 1 volunteer position